Microsoft Windows Licensing

 Earlier Versions of Windows

-If your department operates research equipment controlled by a computer that requires use of an unsupported OS, please contact us to discuss your need and possible alternative solutions.
+If your department operates research equipment controlled by a computer that requires use of an unsupported OS, please fill out the CU Software Licensing Request form to discuss your need and possible alternative solutions.

 Ordering New Windows Computers

 To take advantage of our Windows license, new computers must be purchased with a factory-installed (OEM) installation of Windows.
-For departmental purchases of new computers, we recommend that you buy the least expensive Windows version offered (for example, Windows 10 Home).
-Upon receipt, you can then upgrade your computer to Windows 10 Enterprise at no cost to your department.
+For departmental purchases of new computers, we recommend that you buy the Windows Pro version.
+Upon receipt, you can then upgrade your computer to Windows 11 Enterprise at no cost to your department.

-If you have purchased a computer that did not have an OEM installation of Windows, please contact us to discuss options.
+If you have purchased a computer that did not have an OEM installation of Windows, please fill out the CU Software Licensing Request form to discuss options.

 Automatic Activation via Key Management Service (KMS)

-Windows 10 and Windows 11 will automatically activate on any Cornell local network that has been configured to use our KMS Activation system.
+Windows 11 will automatically activate on any Cornell local network that has been configured to use our KMS Activation system.
 If your local network has been configured for KMS, you will not be prompted to enter a product key.
-Windows will also activate automatically from off-campus when you connect to the Cornell network via our Virtual Private Network (VPN) service
+Windows will also activate automatically from off-campus when you connect to the Cornell network via our Virtual Private Network (VPN) service.

 All local area networks maintained by CIT are configured for KMS activation.
 If you are an IT provider and would like to configure your locally-administered domain to use KMS activation, please see our How-To guide Activating Microsoft Products with the KMS Server.

-If you have special circumstances which make KMS activation unfeasible or impractical, please contact CU Software to request a Multiple Activation Key (MAK).
-Please tell us why KMS won't work for your situation.
+If you have special circumstances which make KMS activation unfeasible or impractical, please fill out the CU Software Licensing Request form to request a Multiple Activation Key (MAK).
+Please tell us why KMS won’t work for your situation.
 We have a limited number of MAK product keys that we can release on a case-by-case basis when their use is warranted.

 Virtual Machines

-Under Windows On a computer whose primary OS is Windows, the Campus Agreement allows installation of Windows on an unlimited number of virtual machines (VMs), as long as the computer originally came with a licensed version of Windows.
+Under Windows On a computer whose primary OS is Windows, Windows can be installed on an unlimited number of virtual machines (VMs), as long as the computer originally came with a licensed version of Windows.

-Under macOS The Campus Agreement allows installation of Windows on a Cornell-owned Mac using Apple Boot Camp or through a desktop virtualization solution such as Parallels Desktop for Mac.
+Under macOS Windows can be installed on a Cornell-owned Mac through a desktop virtualization solution such as Parallels Desktop for Mac.
 Your department would be responsible for purchasing the virtualization solution itself.
-Boot Camp is only available for Macs running on Intel processors and is not an option for Macs running M-series processors.
 We do not recommend desktop virtualization of Windows on a Mac, and CIT does NOT support Windows software running in that capacity.

-On Servers The Campus Desktop Agreement covers installation of Windows on VMs running on remote servers, provided that the hardware running the VM is owned by Cornell University, or on a Cornell-dedicated third-party hosting service (for example, Amazon Web Services) procured by Cornell University.
+On Servers Windows can be installed on VMs running on remote servers, provided that the hardware running the VM is owned by Cornell University, or on a Cornell-dedicated third-party hosting service (for example, Amazon Web Services) procured by Cornell University.

 Home Use

-The Campus Agreement does not allow installation of Windows on a computer not owned by Cornell University or its affiliated institutions.
+Cornell's Windows installation resources cannot be used on a computer not owned by Cornell University or its affiliated institutions.
 Cornell staff, faculty, and affiliates are prohibited from installing these versions of Windows on any computer that is their own personal property or is owned by an outside private organization.

 Please note that any software you acquire through a third party-retailer is an agreement between you and them, and that Cornell University cannot provide any sales or order support.